New Big Money Means Flex Ltd. (FLEX) Investors Could Reap Benefit

 Flex Ltd. (FLEX): Who are the competitors?

-The company’s main competitors (and peers) include Benchmark Electronics Inc. (BHE) that is trading 71.12% up over the past 12 months and IEC Electronics Corp.
-(IEC) that is 99.83% higher over the same period.
-Jabil Inc. (JBL) is 131.61% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 10.45% from the last report on Feb 11, 2021 to stand at a total of 7.37 million short shares sold with a short interest ratio of 1.69.
+The company’s main competitors (and peers) include Benchmark Electronics Inc. (BHE) that is trading 45.63% up over the past 12 months and IEC Electronics Corp.
+(IEC) that is 96.00% higher over the same period.
+Jabil Inc. (JBL) is 117.51% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -11.67% from the last report on Mar 14, 2021 to stand at a total of 8.23 million short shares sold with a short interest ratio of 1.69.